jcvernaleo/brewing/Seasick-Brewing.md

 Anything larger than homebrew scale might further complicate importing fresh water for an ocean-based boat brew.
 With that said, the seemingly limitless fresh water from U.S. Great Lakes offer a tempting alternative (though, with their own set of issues - particularly the rather harsh winters they withstand).
 It's worth noting that treated water from the Great Lakes (spare Erie) is incredibly desirable for brew operations.
 This may be solved for through either permanent docking and municipal taps (which may require further treatment depending on the water) or a deal with harbors and marinas to provide water to the boat as part of a seasonable docking or leasing of dock space.
 While a challenge not typical of a building-based brewery, it is not insurmountable.

 The second use of water is as a thermal reservoir, generally to cool the wort very quickly.
 In this case, brewing on a boat provides several new options as there is an effectively limitless thermal reservoir in the ocean or lake (assuming we are not talking about industrial scale brewing).
 There may be local enviornmental considerations when docked that would need to be approved and sorted with local departments of natural resources - as even large air conditioning units in buildings are prohibited from dumbing otherwise untainted water back into the enviornment at a higher temperature.

 The next major issue is heating the water.
 To brew, a large amount of water must be boiling or otherwise heating in a controlled way.
 This would most likely have to be done with natural gas heating elements unless someother source of heating was available on the vessel.
 There is also the possibility that electric heating elements could be employed here as most boats already have powerful electricity generators for vital operations and systems on the vessel - brewing would qualify as a vital operation of a brewery boat.

 On the heating note, the authors of this paper, while lacking any formal nautical training, are accomplished scroungers and interested in utilizing "wasted" energy.
 There may be some potential to utilize the "waste" heat generated by the boat's engine room in assisting (not driving) the boiling or mashing process.
 More research is needed.

 Requirements for the vessel itself would be docking, mooring, applicable licensing, (potential) dry docking, fuel, and a crew capable of running a ship should it ever leave its dock.

 Finally, the brewery would also require initial capital to purchase the necessary components for operations, including an appropriate boat, and hire employees.
 The authors of this paper do not yet know which ways a capital raise would be most effective, the target of the raise, or whom they would first approach for such an endeavor.
 It is worth noting that crowd-funding could very well be a viable option.
 Communities love owning a piece of business in a given area.
 Breweries tend to hold a special place in the hearts of locals.

 ## Challenges

 There are a number of challenges this project would face - though this should not mean it is not worthy of study and contemplation.

 ### Scale

 The authors have outlined their three definitions of brewing scale earlier in this whitepaper.
 Acquisition costs, profits, and operational budgets may severely limit the viability of smaller microbrewing boats.

 Homebrewers would likely not see much of an issue or change to their typical brewing process.

-Marco-brewing would require a vessel well-beyond the expertise of the authors.
+Macro-brewing would require a vessel well-beyond the expertise of the authors.
 Tankers, cruise ships, or some other blue water merchant ship would likely be needed to properly service their targeted barrel volume(s).

 The, likely, most viable boat-brewery would use a smaller-sized merchant ship or large oceanic tugboat as its brewery.
 Cursory internet research places a boat that is appropriate for a brewery between 650,000 - 2,000,000 USD in 2023.
 This does not include costs of retrofitting necessary equipment onto the boat.

 ### Stable/Consistent Brewing Conditions